everscale-org/docs/src/Standard/TIP-2/core-description.md

 ## Resolving

-To resolve the Name any User can now call Get method “Resolve” of a Root locally to obtain an Address.
+To resolve the Name any User can now call Get method `Resolve` of a Root locally to obtain an Address.
 Root will use Certificate Code, Root PubKey, insert a name User wishes to resolve into Certificate Code and calculate the address.

-To resolve a Root smart contract one can take any Certificate Core and resolve for the “Root” name.
+To resolve a Root smart contract one can take any Certificate Core and resolve for the `Root` name.

 A user application can cash the Certificate Code smart contract and Root PubKey once, after which resolving any name is achieved locally with a simple address calculation, with no need for network connection at all.